syncfusion-content/wpf-docs/wpf/System-Requirement.md

 ---
 layout: post
 title: System requirements needed to use Syncfusion Essential WPF components
-description: Learn what are the system requirements needed to use Syncfusion Essential WPF components
+description: Learn what are the system requirements needed to use Syncfusion Essential WPF components, its elements and more.
 platform: wpf
 control: System Requirement
  documentation: ug
 ---
-# System Requirement
+# System Requirement in Syncfusion Essential WPF

 This section describes the system requirements to use Syncfusion WPF Controls for development.